brogan-leidos/5e-Mob-Attack-Helper/README.md

 ToDo:
   - Make the info box a bit easier to comprehend: showing an expandable version of each mob's total damage might work
-  - Show damage types in the assault overview.
-We should really do this first though ^
   - Weapon menu for present mobs
   - Save a JSON of current configuration